 Daisy Flower Symbolism in the Language of Flowers

-In the language of flowers, a daisy flower conveys innocence.
+In the language of flowers, daisy flowers symbolize innocence.
 The origin of this significance is in the old days when beautiful young, unmarried women used to wear daisies in their hair to convey freedom from guilt and immoral acts.

 It also means purity, loyal love, and new beginnings.
 While roses are perhaps the most notable flowers to express romantic love in this era, history has it that daisies were the most used flowers to convey devotion and affection.
 These meanings make daisies a thoughtful and meaningful present for someone special in your life, like a girlfriend or a wife.